dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1876: Guidelines must ensure proper fund use.
+### T1876: Public funding must be transparent and accountable.

 |Support|
 |---|